 As an independent contractor, you have a lot of say in how you operate your business.
 If you work the high demand times such as dinner times, and select the best delivery offers for your time, you can earn more than someone who pays no attention to what offers they accept.

 It's also possible to maximize your earnings by being open to delivery offers from several delivery companies at once.
 As an independent contractor, it's your legal right to work multiple apps.

 How does Uber Eats pay?

-By default, Uber Eats delivery drivers get paid via direct deposit.
+By default, an Uber Eats delivery person gets paid via direct deposit.
 This happens once every week.
 For an additional fee, you can use instant pay, which allows you to cash out several times a day by having money sent to your debit card rather than a typical bank account deposit.

 If you want to cash out more frequently, Uber Eats came up with a great way to do this without fees.
 You can deposit money to an Uber Eats GoBank debit card without any service fees.

 Technically your money is available to you almost immediately.
 With each delivery that's completed, fees for that delivery are added to a virtual wallet in the Uber app.
 At any time you can choose to use the Instant Pay feature to withdraw funds from your wallet to your debit card or your Uber GoBank card.

 Any money still in your wallet by the end of the day on Sunday will be sent to your bank account via direct deposit early the following week.

 What day does Uber Eats pay drivers?